TEAMMATES/teammates/devdocs/dependencies.md

 ### Updating output directory, `WEB-INF/lib`

-This directory needs to be updated whenever there is a change to production library.
+This directory needs to be updated whenever there is a change to production libraries.
 Here are the steps:

 1. Delete any previous version of the updated library.
 For example, if you are updating App Engine SDK to `1.9.27`, the existing App Engine SDK libraries should be deleted.